aas-core-works/design-docs/CONTRIBUTING.md

 python build.py --output some/other/directory
 ```

-## Checking the Markdown Style
+## The Markdown Style

-We enforce a minimal set of style rules on our markdown files (*e.g.*, maximum line
+We enforce a minimal set of style rules on our markdown files:
-width of 88 characters).
+* New line at the end of the file, and
+* An empty line after the heading.

 To check the style, run: